zetcezc/Arduino-MQTT-Home-Lights-Control/README.md

 This is the program that can be used to control home lights using Arduino Mega + Ethernet shield + up to 16 x PCF8574 pin expanders.
 In addition it uses MQTT communication to send button press events to topics and turn on lights by incoming MQTT messeges.
 MQTT can be used to enable autodiscovery of lights and buttons.
-I used HomeAssintant syntax.
+I used HomeAssistant syntax.
 If network or MQTT broker is not available - Arduino works alone without this functionality, because the buttons-?leds translation table is stored in the flash memory.

 In my project I ise Arduino Mega pins + DIY boars containig 8 x PC8574A epanders, defined as input pins, which gives me 118 available INPUT PINS (54 in Arduino and 64 in expanders, called "buttons" in the sketch)